-The mother, mogul and mentor reflects on her beloved Malibu and time on fashion’s front line
+The mother, mogul and mentor reflects on her brood and her business

 On the day the Woolsey Fire breached in Malibu, Cindy Crawford woke up alone in the oceanfront house she shares with her husband, Rande Gerber, and their two children.
 She unlocked her phone, where the message—in fact, a torrent of messages—was clear: Get out.
 She was, she recalls, dumbstruck.
 “I’m not one to hang back with a fire hose.
 You think, what do I need?
 I grabbed passports and birth certificates, some of my jewelry, a painting that my daughter had just done, and got on PCH.
 I saw what looked like a tsunami of smoke coming over the mountains.
 It was ominous.”
 Six hours later, Crawford arrived at the home she and Gerber purchased recently in Beverly Hills, which typically serves as an in-town crash pad for her kids.
 The next day she learned that their Malibu home had been spared, and that many of her friends were less lucky.
 “We know at least 20 people who lost their houses.
 It’s a close community.
 Fortunately our friends are safe, and I think it’s a reminder to all of us that you are not the stuff you own.
 But stuff contains memories—that favorite Christmas dish you don’t know you were missing until you look for it.”